WordPress/gutenberg/packages/core-data/README.md

 - Type: string.
 - Example: `'/wp/v2/users'`.

-This property maps the entity to a given endpoint, representing its URL as defined in the [REST API handbook](https://developer.wordpress.org/rest-api/reference/#rest-api-developer-endpoint-reference).
+This property maps the entity to a given endpoint, taking its relative URL as value.

 ## baseURLParams

 - Type: `object`.
 - Example: `{ context: 'edit' }`.

-Additional parameters to the request, if the endpoint supports it.
-The additional arguments available to the request are listed under the arguments section.
-As an example, see the user entity and the [users endpoint](https://developer.wordpress.org/rest-api/reference/users/#list-users).
-By providing `{ context: 'edit' }` the server response will include all the fields in the [user schema](https://developer.wordpress.org/rest-api/reference/users/#schema) that belong to the `edit` context.
+Additional parameters to the request, added as a query string.
+Each property will be converted into a field/value pair.
+For example, given the `baseURL: '/wp/v2/users'` and the `baseURLParams: { context: 'edit' }` the URL would be `/wp/v2/users?context=edit`.

 ## key

 - Type: `string`.
 - Example: `'slug'`.

-The endpoint response may be in different formats.
-It can be a simple object, which maps to a single entity record.
-This is the case for the site entity (settings endpoint):
+The entity engine aims to convert the API response into a number of entity records.
+Responses can come in different shapes, which are processed differently.

+Responses that represent a single object map to a single entity record.
+For example:

 ```json
 {